proteart/relax_rnp.py/README.md

     https://github.com/features/copilot

-This script was written with help from GitHub Copilot. l
+This script was written with help from GitHub Copilot.